veelenga/veelenga.github.io/_posts/2015-09-05-make-your-own-shard-in-crystal-language.markdown

 ### Adding dependencies

 Shards wouldn't be so useful if there weren't a way to easily reuse it in your project.
-Fortunately, Crystal has a built-in mechanism to add dependencies.
+Fortunately, Crystal has a built-in mechanism to manage dependencies.
 Let's make our project dependent on [emoji.cr](https://github.com/veelenga/emoji.cr) shard that is able to emojize strings.

 <br>